hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 2. Enter any combination of namespaces (e.g. hashicorp), module names, and provider names to find public modules.

-Simply type names of namespaces, modules or providers (or all three) to find public modules.
-Then hover over a module and click the "+ Add" button or select a module and then click the "Add to Terraform Cloud" button to add the public module to your module registry.
+3. Do one of the following to add the module to your private module registry:
+     - Hover over the module and click "+ Add" (shown below).
+     - Click the module to view its details and then click "Add to Terraform Cloud".

 ![Terraform Cloud screenshot: the "+ Add" button](./images/add-add-button.png)